30+ Sea Creature Facts From Monsters to Masters! (Free Printables)

 Jellyfish have existed for over 650 million years, predating even dinosaurs and sharks.

-These gelatinous creatures, pulsing through ocean currents, inhabit waters ranging from warm to cold, shallow to deep, and even coastlines.
+These gelatinous creatures pulsate through ocean currents and inhabit waters ranging from warm to cold, shallow to deep, and even coastlines.
 They come in various bright colors and are bioluminescent, producing their own light.

 Lobsters have a unique way of communicating by urinating out of their faces and onto each other.